vtereshkov/umka-lang/doc/api.md

 } UmkaMap;
 ```

 Umka map.
-Can be accessed by `umkaGetMapItem`.
+Can be accessed by calling `umkaGetMapItem`.

 ```
 typedef struct